knative/eventing/docs/planning/sprintplanning.md

 - All new proposals are discussed either in WG meeting, or on slack, or dedicated meetings if needed at any point scheduled by the proposer.
 - By R-2w’s WG meeting all new proposals should be vetted and verified that they fit the [Planning criteria](#planning-criteria).
 Features that do not fit this criteria will not be considered in the current release planning cycle and hence early discussion is encouraged instead of waiting for R-2w.
 - All eligible proposals will then be snapshotted into the voting document and open for voting till R-1w WG meeting.
 In R-1w WG meeting top features based on votes will be planned for next release.
+- Accepted features will be added to the correct milestone and sprint specific project for tracking.

 > Example for 0.6 release.
+  >- March 20, 2019 (Wednesday): All features and issues that fit the planning criteria are fed into voting document.
+  >- March 27, 2019 (Wednesday): Pick top voted features and add them to 0.6 release based on estimates.
-  >- 04/02 (Tuesday): 0.5 release to market.
+  >- April 2, 2019 (Tuesday): 0.5 release to market.
 Knative releases are planned every 6th Tuesday.
-  >- 03/20 (Wednesday): All features and issues that fit the planning criteria are fed into voting document.
-  >- 03/27 (Wednesday): Pick top voted features and add them to 0.6 release based on estimates.

 > In future, we will need some kind of estimates for each feature for release planning.
-Shall we adopt story points on fibonacci scale or t-shirt sizing?
-My vote goes to story points on fibonacci scale to avoid spending a lot of time on estimation, which is a common pitfall.
-- Accepted features will be added to the correct milestone and sprint specific project for tracking.
+Based on team feedback, we will get to this if needed in future.

 ## How to manage Epic/Scenario?
 - Epic/Scenario typically spans 1-3 months or even more in some cases.